Rdatatable/data.table/GOVERNANCE.md

 * Reading/writing of data from/to flat (plain text) files like CSV

 Functionality that is out of current scope:
-* plotting/graphics (like ggplot2)
+* Plotting/graphics (like ggplot2)
-* manipulating out-of-memory data, e.g. data stored on disk or remote SQL DB, (as opposed e.g. to sqldf / dbplyr)
+* Manipulating out-of-memory data, e.g. data stored on disk or remote SQL DB, (as opposed e.g. to sqldf / dbplyr)
-* machine learning / modeling (like mlr3)
+* Machine learning / modeling (like mlr3)
+* Reading/writing of data from/to binary files like parquet

 # Roles